Choosing child care is an important choice. Every family has different needs based on:

 - Group or family programs

 Family & Childcare Resources of N.E.W. maintains a database of all regulated child care programs in our service area.
 Parents may access this database to obtain a free customized list of child care options in their area to make their childcare search easier.

-Choosing quality care is one of the most important decisions a parent can make for their family.
+You can use the online referral system or contact us to work with a referral specialist.
 We can provide you with custom, computerized referrals to regulated family child care centers, family child care providers, and preschools in Brown, Door, Kewaunee, Marinette, Menominee, Oconto and Shawano Counties.

 We do not rate or recommend specific child care providers.
-It is up to you to evaluate the quality of care being provided by each provider using a variety of tools including the Youngstar Rating and Improvement System.
+It is up to you to evaluate the quality of care being provided by each provider using a variety of tools including the YoungStar Rating and Improvement System.

 Looking for child care in a county out of our area?
 Call Supporting Families Together Association at 1-888-713-KIDS to get the phone number of the organization that can help you best.